 Rwanda

 Funding for Biodiversity conservation has been limited and grossly inadequate for implementing proposed environmental activities in different sectors.
 The major sources of financing biodiversity conservation have been Government, development Partners and some international NGOs.
 Part of the reason why funding levels have been low from the various actors is due to lack of a holistic approach to financing biodiversity conservation that takes into consideration the potential of biodiversity in poverty reduction, economic development, health, and sanitation among others.
-There is also need to diversify funding sources and explore other mechanisms.
+Therefore, there is a need to diversify funding sources and explore other mechanisms.

 Key Results